SimplyEdit/SimplyStore/README.md

 - [x] command handling with crud commands and command log
 - [x] backup current dataset to JSONTag file
 - [x] on startup check if any commands in the log haven't been resolved, if so run them
+- [x] add support for access control, --based on webid / openid connect--
 - [ ] stress test ACID compliance
 - [ ] improved web client with type-specific views and form elements
+- [ ] improved developer experience, with online command editor and eslint
+- [ ] optional schema definitions and validation
 - [ ] allow custom templates, instead of the default index.html
-- [ ] add support for access control, based on webid / openid connect
 - [ ] switch from VM2 to V8-isolate or QuickJS, which is more secure
-- [ ] improved developer experience, with online command editor and eslint
-- [ ] optional schema definitions and validation

 <a name="license"></a>
 ## License